Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

     - Stadium image - this image shows the available stands for which a user can purchase tickets.
 This links to an external site so that the user can get a larger look if needed.
-These images create simplicity for the user in discovering what is available, and means they can easily select the desired tickets by looking at the image as the names of the tickets reflect the stands in the image.
+These images create simplicity for the user in discovering what is available, and means they can easily select the desired tickets by looking at the image as the names of the tickets reflect the names of the stands in the image.
     - Ticket information - here the user can see the different prices for the tickets that they can purchase, the quantity to buy, and if it is a Test Match, the Day that they choose to go to.
 From here, they can buy tickets or return to the Tours page to buy tickets for a different match if necessary.
 Upon clicking 'Buy Tickets' a success message will appear